th-nuernberg/phd-thesis-template/README.md

 ## Build Instructions

 ### Default Build with `latexmk`
-`latexmk` is an automation tool for LaTeX projects.
+[Latexmk](https://ctan.org/pkg/latexmk) is an automation tool for LaTeX projects.
 It determines the necessary sequence of commands (e.g., multiple runs of `pdflatex`, `biber`, `makeglossaries`) to produce a properly compiled document.
-It monitors dependencies and ensures everything is up-to-date.
+It also monitors dependencies and ensures everything is up-to-date.

 1. Open a terminal in the project directory.
-2. Choose one of the two commands:
+2. Choose one of the two commands to build with `latexmk`:
-  - Run `make` to compile the document normally with `latexmk` terminating after the compilation is done.
+   - Run `make` to compile the document with `latexmk` terminating after the process is completed.
    - Run `make interactive` to enable interactive, continuous compilation with real-time preview (i.e. with `-pvc`).

-This will invoke `latexmk` to compile the `main.tex` file into `main.pdf`.
+Make will invoke `latexmk` to compile the `main.tex` file into `main.pdf`.
 The output PDF will be in the same directory as the `main.tex` file.

 #### Why `latexmk`?